Ken-Shi/Balatro_HighCardMod/README.md

 You can discover their amazing abilities in collection tab once you install the mod!
 More X-Playing Cards and X-hands are WIP!

-Feel Free to reach out in the modding chat of [Balatro official discord](https://discord.com/invite/balatro)!
+Feel free to reach out in the modding chat of [Balatro official discord](https://discord.com/invite/balatro)!

-My IGN is **Kenny Stone**, any feed back is welcomed!
+My IGN is **Kenny Stone**, any feedback is welcomed!